datarootsio/terraform-provider-dagster/docs/data-sources/current_deployment.md

 page_title: "dagster_current_deployment Data Source - dagster"
 subcategory: ""
 description: |-
-  Retrieve information about a the CurrentDeployment.
+  Retrieve information about the deployment used to configure this provider.
 ---

 # dagster_current_deployment (Data Source)

-Retrieve information about a the CurrentDeployment.
+Retrieve information about the deployment used to configure this provider.

 ## Example Usage